rexrainbow/phaser3-rex-notes/templates/markdownvisualnovel/readme/sprite-commands.md

 ### Focus

-Bring me to top and fade-out other sprites
+Bring me to top and set tint to 0x0 to other sprites

 ```

 NAME.focus
-  bringToTop=true
-  fadeOutOthers=0.5
-  duration=300
-  wait=true
+  fadeOutOthers=0x0

 ```